 One one end, in an oval aperture in the fretwork can be read: "Patent / CONCERTINA / By / GEORGE CASE / BOOSEY & SONS, HOLLES ST / LONDON".
-At the other end there is no serial number visible, even though the chamois leather baffles are still present.
-However the serial number of 2760 is on both ends of the inside reedpans and on the inside if the bellows frame.
-This probably dates it from around 1861-63.
+At the other end there is no serial number visible in the aperture, even though the chamois leather baffles are still present, but 2460 is stamped on the underside of the left hand end.
+George Case apparently had a reputation for mixing serial numbers in instruments, and on the inside, the serial number of 2760 is clearly stamped on both ends of the inside reedpans, and on the inside of the bellows frame.
+Working on 2760 as the majority of the instrument, this probably dates it from around 1861-63 with earlier components.
 Boosey and Sons took over George Case in 1856, then became Boosey & Co in 1864.
 Let's work on 1862 as a likely date.

 It is similar to this example in Neil Wayne's museum.
 For more information on George Case, and clues that helped in the dating of this concertina based on changes in company names, see Steve Flint's "Case Notes".
 A price list of Case concertinas from 1860 shows that this was their top model "The Patent Concert Concertina", costing 12 guineas (£12.60).
 It has its probably original rosewood wooden hexagonal ends-up box.